What I do for a loving

 Foodsharing: Saving and Sharing Edibles

 Foodsharing is a growing community of volunteers who save edibles from going to the dumpster.
 Having originated in Berlin, Germany, its closely-knit networks of local groups now sprout nation-wide in Germany and other German-speaking countries.
-They are dedicated to reducing food waste and to furthering awareness of how valuable our earthly resources are.
+We are dedicated to reducing food waste and to furthering awareness of how valuable our earthly resources are.

 We educate the public about ways of saving food and cooperate with local businesses, collecting edibles they can no longer sell and distribute them for free: thus saving edible treasures and making people happy.